 At Tax Tiger, we provide expert assistance to small business owners who need tax help.
 We work with many people just like you who are struggling with tax matters and simply don’t know where to turn.
 Ignoring the problem is not the answer, and the sooner you act, the easier it will be to resolve your issue.

-An Offer in Compromise or an installment payment agreement with the IRS are often avenues we will pursue to negotiate down your debt.
+An Offer in Compromise or an installment payment agreement with the IRS are often avenues we will pursue to reduce down your dues.
 If you are already experiencing enforced collection, bank levies, or seizure of assets, you must act quickly before you lose all rights to challenge the IRS’s actions.
-We will help you reduce your tax debt in ways that are feasible and realistic for your small business.
+We will help you reduce your tax liabilities in ways that are feasible and realistic for your small business.

 If you have unfiled tax returns or back tax liabilities to pay, you may consider several ways to deal with your tax situation.